djacob65/maggot-mkdocs/docs/configuration.md

 <br>

-[^1]: *JavaScript Object Notation* : format used to represent structured information
-[^2]: *JSON-Schema*: vocabulary that allows you to annotate and validate JSON documents.
-[^3]: *TSV*: open text format representing tabular data as "tab-separated values".
-Each row corresponds to a table row and the cells in a row are separated by a tab.
+*[TSV]: Open text format representing tabular data as "Tab-Separated Values".
+Each row corresponds to a table row and the cells in a row are separated by a tab
+*[JSON]: JavaScript Object Notation : format used to represent structured information *[autocompletion]: feature in which an application predicts the rest of a word a user is typing *[JSON-Schema]: vocabulary that allows you to annotate and validate JSON documents.
-[^4]: *Markdown*: Markdown is a lightweight markup language designed to provide easy-to-read and easy-to-write syntax.
+*[Markdown]: a lightweight markup language designed to provide easy-to-read and easy-to-write syntax.
 A Markdown document can be read as is without appearing to have been marked up or formatted with special instructions.

 [1]: https://www.mongodb.com/basics